 First: Figure Out How Much You Can Spend

 🌸 If you are out looking for a house, the first thing you need to know is how much your voucher will pay for rent.
-The amount will be listed on your voucher.
-If the voucher is confusing or you’d like to learn more: How Do Payment Standards and Utility Allowances Work?
+The amount will be written somewhere in your paperwork, but it may be confusing or difficult to find.
+If you’d like to understand more: How Do Payment Standards and Utility Allowances Work?

 🌸 Update: We’ve been hearing back from many readers who say no one at their Housing Authority explained utility allowances, so they spent weeks looking in the wrong price range, or paying application fees at places that were then denied.
 If the landlord is not paying utilities, please make sure to deduct utility costs.
 See the link above for more information on how to do this.

 🌸 Where to look: 13 Places to Find Landlords Who Accept Housing Vouchers

 🌸 If there at least one disabled adult in your household… If a property says “seniors only” or “elderly only” always call and ask “Do you accept younger people with disabilities?”
 Many times these properties will accept a household as long as ONE adult is disabled.
 However many do not accept children.